 Selling a Home in Arizona?
 Here are the Closing Costs You’ll Pay

-Arizona home sellers hoping to exchange the front door keys for a net gain on the sale should be aware that there are several closing items they’ll be responsible for, even as a hot seller’s market rocks the Sun Belt state.
+Arizona home sellers hoping to exchange the front door keys for a profit on the sale should be aware that there are several closing items they’ll be responsible for, even in a hot seller’s market.
 A growing population and economy has made Arizona a magnet for newcomers and deep-pocketed investors, but whether you’re selling in Tempe or Tucson, there are some closing expenses you can’t avoid.

-Arizona real estate agent, James Wexler, who has represented clients on 420 single-family home transactions, says that sellers can get a preview of what they’ll owe by requesting a net sheet, otherwise known as a settlement estimate from their title and escrow company at the start of the process.
+Arizona real estate agent, James Wexler, who has represented clients on over 460 single-family home transactions, says that sellers can get a preview of what they’ll owe by requesting a net sheet, otherwise known as a settlement estimate from their title and escrow company at the start of the process.

 “Most people don’t really concern themselves with the sell-side costs,” Wexler says.